Quick Answer

 Do Silicones Clog Pores?

-- Skin that's already acne-prone and reactive
+- Skin that's already reactive or acne-prone regardless of formula type

 Maddie note

-1) It makes pores look softer
+1. It makes pores look softer

-3) It can feel lighter than heavy oil-based makeup
+3. It can feel lighter than heavy oil-based makeup

 The Biggest Problems People Have With Silicone Makeup

-Pilling (the rolling / balling up)
+Pilling (product rolling or balling up)

 - Use less.
-Thin layers always win.
+Thin layers always work better with silicone formulas.

 - Press, don't rub.
-Especially with primers.
+Especially with primers — rubbing drags product and causes balling.

-Separation (patchy around the nose / mouth)
+Separation (patchy breakdown around the nose or mouth)

 Silicone-Based Foundation